Explain The Role Of The Family In Mexican Culture.

 The jefe de familia is the head of the Mexican family.
 This position is inherited through the male line and typically corresponds to the father of the household.
 The jefe de familia is responsible for maintaining order within the family and ensuring that all members follow traditional values.

 This important role involves managing family finances, overseeing important rituals and ceremonies, and ensuring family traditions follow.
-As a strong figure in Mexican culture, the jefe de familia respects by all family members and plays an important role in their lives.
-In many families, he or she serves as a surrogate father and mother who provides guidance and support.
+As a strong figure in Mexican culture, the jefe de familia is respected by all family members and plays an important role in their lives.
+In many families, he or she is a surrogate father and mother who provides guidance and support.

 Intergenerational Transmission Of Values In Mexican Culture